mmaulwurff/weapons-menu/README.md

    * Fire/Select: if menu is opened, close it and select weapon.
 If menu is closed, fire.
    * Alt fire/close menu: the same, but do not select new weapon, just close menu.
-   * Toggle menu: open and close menu.
+   * Toggle menu: open menu/close menu and select a weapon.
    * Next/previous weapon: if menu is opened, cycle through all available weapons.
      If menu is closed, cycles through weapons in standard Doom fashion.
      Option: "Open Menu on Next/Prev": if set to "Yes", menu is opened and